hyprwm/hyprland-wiki/content/useful-utilities/screenshots-and-recording.md

 ### GPU Screen Recorder

-[GPU Screen Recorder](https://git.dec05eba.com/gpu-screen-recorder/about/) is a screen recorder that has minimal impact on system performance by recording your monitor using the GPU only, similar to shadowplay on windows.
+[GPU Screen Recorder](https://git.dec05eba.com/gpu-screen-recorder/about/) is a screen recorder that has minimal impact on system performance by recording your monitor using only the GPU, similar to ShadowPlay on Windows.

 ```sh
 # Record the whole screen with audio in 60 FPS: